Aaron-Bopp/Obsidian-notes/ContentNotes/Reconstruction.md

+---
+creation date: 2021-04-30
+modification date: Friday 30th April 2021 00:44:40
+note-type:
+- content-note
+creator:
+content-type:
+- class
+source: NWMSU
+bib:
+---

 - What was the root cause of the civil war
-    - Civil war trust analysis of States succession statements showed that slavery and state's rights were the most common reasons.
+    - [[Civil War]] trust analysis of States succession statements showed that slavery and state's rights were the most common reasons.
     - Most of the wealth of the South was in land and slaves, most banks were in the North
 - There would not be a southern president till 1963
 - Executive Reconstruction